BunsDev/dedevs-vscode/vscode-web/README.md

-# @github1s/vscode-web
+# @dedevs/vscode-web

-This is the companion NPM package to support GitHub1s.
-The NPM package is [@github1s/vscode-web](https://www.npmjs.com/package/@github1s/vscode-web).
+This is the companion NPM package to support dedevs.
+The NPM package is [@dedevs/vscode-web](https://www.npmjs.com/package/@dedevs/vscode-web).

 ## Commands